s3665858/IoT-A3/source/views.rst

 home()
 ---------
-function: render the username of the session into the home.html template of either customer or admin, depending on their sessiong type
+function: render the username of the session into the home.html template of either customer or admin, engineer depending on their session type being either  session['type']=='c', 'a', or 'e'.
+This will redirect the user to their respective home.html page.
 ::

     @app.route('/home')